StoneWolf18/enoch/docs/v20-and-v5.md

 <div class="secondHeader" id="morality">Morality</div>
 V20 uses a much more rigid morality system than V5.
 Instead of setting tenants for your chronicle, all characters are on Humanity by default.
 Degeneration happens when <a href="#system-reference#hierarchy-of-sins">a sin of equal or lesser value</a> to a character's current rating is committed.
 This normally takes the form of a roll (Conscience difficulty 8), though particularly horrific actions can warrant a dot being taken outright.

+<div class="secondHeader" id="damage">Damage Types</div>
+There are three types of damage in V20: bashing, lethal, and aggravated.

+* <b>Bashing</b> is blunt force trauma, with the exception of firearms.
+All characters can soak bashing damage, though because a Kindred's undead body doesn't bruise easily, any bashing they receive is halved after soaking.
+A single level of bashing can be healed with 1 blood point.
+* <b>Lethal</b> is, as it's name implies, damage with the intent of being lethal.
+While a punch would bruise, a sword can do considerably more harm.
+Lethal is the highest form of damage a mortal can receive, with medical attention required in order to heal.
+Kindred can attempt to soak lethal damage, but this value isn't halved.
+A single level of lethal can be healed with 1 blood point.
+* <b>Aggravated</b> is the biggest threat to Kindred.
+It's sources are always supernatural in nature: fire, sunlight, a lupine's claws, etc. The only way Kindred can attempt to soak aggravated damage is through their fortitude dots only.
+Conversely, any damage that would be considered aggravated for Kindred is taken as lethal by mortals (with the exception of sunlight, as they remain unaffected).
+Healing aggravated damage is taxing, requiring 5 blood points and a full day of rest to heal a single level.
+More levels can be healed, though that would require spending an additional 5 blood points and 1 willpower per additional level healed.

+Its important to remember that a full health track of bashing or lethal damage will only send a character into torpor, while a full track of aggravated will cause Final Death.

+Willpower damage is a another mechanic exclusive to V5 with no representation in V20.

+<div class="secondHeader" id="social-combat">Social Combat</div>
+Social encounters are roleplayed accordingly, with social rolls made should they be necessary.
+Actively 'damaging' someone with a witty retort isn't possible in V20.

 <div class="secondHeader" id="merits-flaws">Merits and Flaws</div>
 Merits and Flaws have a point scale rather than one made of dots because they impact freebie points: points given at character creation to round out a sheet mechanically.
 Merits are bought with freebie points, and flaws can be taken to have more points, up to a maximum of 7 additional freebie points in flaws.
 Note that merits and flaws are entirely optional, but highly recommended.